 Substance abuse often precipitates crises that end with hospitalization or incarceration, especially for people with severe co-occurring mental health conditions like borderline personality disorder.
 The cycle of managing and recovering from these crises makes it hard for a person to progress in treatment.

-Treatment for Borderline Personality Disorder with Co-Occurring Substance Use Disorders
+Treating Borderline Personality Disorder and Co-Occurring Disorders

 The most effective intervention for BPD is dialectical behavior therapy (DBT), which uses cognitive behavioral therapy (CBT) techniques and mindfulness training to help people with borderline personality disorder improve skills and capacities for distress tolerance, impulse control, emotional regulation and interpersonal functioning.